A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 Despite considerable progress achieved in the last three decades at AGS, SPS, RHIC and LHC in understanding the properties of the hadronic matter at extreme conditions \cite{Andronic:2015wma,Brambilla:2014jmp,Adams:2005dq,Adcox:2004mh,Arsene:2004fa} produced in high-energy proton-nucleus and nucleus-nucleus collisions, crucial aspects of the resulting system remain obscure.
 Important open questions regarding the properties of a new phase of matter, assumed to be a Quark Gluon Plasma (QGP), remain to be addressed: \begin{enumerate} \item the nature of the phase transition between the hadronic matter and the deconfined phase of quark and gluons; \item the transport properties of this medium, including its specific shear viscosity; \item the interaction of hard partons with this medium and their energy loss via collisional and radiative processes; \item the flavour dependence of the energy loss in the hot medium; \item the thermodynamic properties of this hot medium. \end{enumerate}

-In the following text, we focus on two types of observables used in QGP studies: modification of hadrons yields in heavy-ion (or proton-nucleus) collisions compared to proton-proton reactions, and anisotropy of the azimuthal-angle distribution of hadrons in the final state.
+In the following text, we focus on two types of observables used in QGP studies: modification of hadron yields in heavy-ion (or proton-nucleus) collisions compared to proton-proton reactions, and anisotropy of the azimuthal-angle distribution of hadrons in the final state.
 We quantify the medium effects on hadron yields using the nuclear modification factor, $R_{AA}$ (or $\RpA$) which is a ratio of invariant yields in \AA\ (\pA) interactions, normalised by the respective numbers of binary collisions, and yields in \pp\ collisions.
 If heavy-ion reactions are a simple superposition of \pp\ interactions, then $R_{AA} \sim 1$.
 The azimuthal anisotropy is conventionally quantified using a Fourier series of the particle azimuthal angle $\phi$ distribution with respect to the reaction plane $\Psi$ (a plane defined by the beam and a vector connecting the centres of colliding nuclei):

-where $v_1$ is called the directed flow, $v_2$, the elliptic flow and $v_3$, the triangular flow, \etc. The anisotropy parameters $v_n$ can provide information about the early dynamics of the created system and about the collective behaviour of hadrons under study, then about the equation of state and the thermodynamic properties of the QGP, like the shear-viscosity $\eta$ to entropy-density $s$ ratio $\eta/s$.
-Since $v_n$ are measured using final-state particles, they can contain signal from the QGP phase, fluctuations from the initial conditions, and some final-state effects (correlations of the decay products from short-lived hadron decays or jets correlations.)
+where $v_1$ is called the directed flow, $v_2$, the elliptic flow and $v_3$, the triangular flow, \etc. The anisotropy parameters $v_n$ provide information about the early dynamics of the created system and the collective behaviour of hadrons under study.
+They can shed more light on the equation of state and the thermodynamic properties, like the shear-viscosity $\eta$ to entropy-density $s$\footnote{Not to be confused with the center-of-mass energy \sqrts.} ratio $\eta/s$, of the QGP.
+Since $v_n$ are measured using final-state particles, they can contain signals from the QGP phase, fluctuations from the initial conditions as well as some final-state effects such as correlations of the decay products from short-lived hadron decays or jet correlations.
 There are several different experimental approaches to determine the $v_n$ parameters, for example using two- or multi-particle correlations.
-In general, the latter are the most sensitive to the collective behaviour of particles interest.
+In general, the latter are the most sensitive to the collective behaviour of these particles.